FAQ list for Fall 2009 AST 2002 Section 0004

 be diligent about going on a day when it's clear.

-Q: I did the Observatory extra credit
+Q: On the Observatory extra credit

 A: Probably you didn't write enough description.
 Certain objects